hmcts/chart-ccd/README.md

 #### Admin Web Definition file import

-* Open the Admin Web in a web browser, and login with the test credential (ask CCD team for the credentials).
+* Open the Admin Web in a web browser, and login with the test credential (ask CCD team).
+You can log in to Admin Web at the following url:
+  https://ccd-admin-{{ .Release.Name }}.demo.platform.hmcts.net
 * Click on `Import Case Definition` to navigate to the importer section.

 ![Admin web import](/images/import_home.png)